 If poor performance is an issue, the employer should talk to the employee, listen to their explanation, and given them a reasonable chance to improve to the required standard.
 The Managing performance page has more information.

 The purpose of unpaid trial work is to allow a person to demonstrate that they have the skills needed for a vacant job.
 It should not be used by employers to get free labour.
 Whether an unpaid work trial is lawful will depend on the circumstances.
 More information is available on the Types of working arrangements page.
 If a business offers to pay, then minimum or award wages will apply.

 Work experience is generally unpaid.
 It is usually organised by a school, TAFE or university and provides the opportunity for someone to gain information and experience on the practical aspects of a job in a particular industry.
 If a business offers to pay, then minimum or award wages will apply.

 If the meeting or training course is required as part of the employee’s job, it is considered to be work and must be paid in the normal way.

 Employers who engage people on working visa arrangements must comply with employment laws.
 Additional conditions may be imposed dependent upon the nature of the visa.
-For further details contact the Department of Immigration and Border Protection.
+For further details contact the Department of Home Affairs.

 For information on making a complaint about underpayment of wages, please contact Wageline.